berttejeda/ansible-taskrunner/README.md

 Note the _aws_ and _gcp_ keys.

-You'll notice that the output of `--help` will change depending on which parameters set you specify, e.g.
+You'll notice that the output of `--help` will change depending on which parameter set you specify, e.g.

 `tasks aws run --help`